4 Tips for Keeping this Christmas Memorable - in the good way!

 What do you remember most about your favorite childhood Christmases?
 What about the worst?

 (Note: I received a copy of this book in exchange for being on the Launch Team and providing an honest review.
 All opinions are my own.
 This post may contain affiliate links.
 I will earn a small commission if you use my links to purchase a product but your purchase price does not change.
-I only recommend products that I believe in and want to share.
 Check out the disclosure policy to find out more.
 Thank you for supporting My Joy in Chaos.)

 I know, I know.
 It's September.
 Christmas is just under four months away.
 That's soooo much time, right?
 You do realize that Mother's Day was four months ago, right?
 I swear it was last week because at that point I was still looking forward to summer break and now my kids are in their third week of a new school year.
 Four months is nothing.
 And that's why I'm talking about Christmas today - because if we don't think of it now it will be here and we will have done nothing.

 I love planning for the holidays.
 Like, even if I wasn't blogging about the holidays I'd be starting to make plans already.
 We've already got some Christmas shopping done for the kids and we have been stashing money away in various rewards apps to cash out when we are ready to do more.
 Planning food is my favorite part so I know I'll kick that into gear come the end of the month and I can start looking for good deals and gathering non-perishable ingredients (one of the best ways to save your budget for your holiday meals!).